Ranking nodes in bipartite systems with a non-linear iterative map: Introduction

-Having established the practical usefulness of this flexible non-linear map, we will focus on its general mathematical properties and on possible strategies to identify the optimal value of the parameter $\gamma$.
-More specifically, we will show that the dynamical system defined by the map undergoes a dynamical phase transition for a critical value $\gamma_c$ that depends on the structure of the adjacency matrix.
-We will explore in detail the close connection between the phase transition, the maximization of the extinction area, and the re-ordering of the adjacency matrix in a triangular form, with all the ones located in the upper-left corner and the bottom-right corner only composed by zeros.
+Having established the practical usefulness of this flexible non-linear map, we will focus on its general mathematical properties and on the role of the parameter $\gamma$.
+More specifically, we will show that the dynamical system defined by the map undergoes a phase transition in its convergence properties for a critical value $\gamma_c$ that depends on structural network properties.
+We will explore in detail the close connection between the phase transition, the maximization of the extinction area, and the re-ordering of the incidence matrix in a triangular form, with all the ones located in the upper-left corner and the bottom-right corner only composed by zeros.
 This connection is also instrumental to define the parameter region where the value of $\gamma$ maximizing the extinction area can be found.